pragsmike/oscillograph/README.md

 the exposure is probably most intense at the peaks of the deflection because the beam spent more time there.

+The article did state that the particular oscillograph used to produce the trace couldn't respond to signals above about 2000 Hz.

 ## Printing

 The magazine probably used some sort of halftone mask to reproduce